 We use Sentry extensively at 10Clouds, and it works wonders for us.
 Sentry is open-sourced as well; however, the company will let you buy a managed solution in a SAAS package.
 After integration with your app, Sentry will catch all the errors, group them and notify you by the channel of choice.
 Nothing happens unnoticed.

 Nobody wants to maintain a black box system, whether it works perfectly or fails mysteriously every second Thursday.
 Logging & monitoring saved me more times than I would like to admit, and I encourage you to introduce the observability culture to your development team as well.
-If you need further help or just spot a mistake - as always - please message me on Twitter or simply click the button below.
+If you need further help or just spotted a mistake, as always, please message me on Twitter or simply click the button below.